schneiderelectricsystemsitaly/bt-seneca-msc/README.md

 }
 ```

-* If another command is pending execution, Execute() will wait until completion.
+* If another command is pending execution, Execute() will wait until completion of the previous command.
 * If the state machine is stopped, an attempt will be made to start the machine.
+This may require to Pair the device and it will fail if Execute is not called from a user-gesture handling function in the browser.
 * API will try to re-execute the command if communication breaks during execution (see internal states above).
 * The API will put the device in OFF state before writing setpoints (for safety), then apply the new mode settings after a slight delay.
 * For specific functions (mV/V/mA/Pulses), a statistics reset command will be sent to the meter 1s after mode change.
 * To get the expected setpoints for a specific command type, use Command.defaultSetpoint().
 This is used in the demo page in order to present to the user the right input boxes with meaningful descriptions.

 ```js